Resources and Documents

 Section 1

-Any players found to have one of the Pokémon described below in their Battle Team have committed a Team Error: Major infraction and should be penalized appropriately as outlined in the Pokémon Video Game Penalty Guidelines.
+Any competitors found to have one of the Pokémon described below in their Battle Team have committed a Team Error: Major infraction and should be penalized appropriately as outlined in the Pokémon Video Game Penalty Guidelines.

 A Pokémon with any attribute that indicates it was not obtained via normal gameplay or official promotions but results in no discernible competitive advantage.
 Examples may include the following: